skip to main content

 Aging Schools Require Repairs and Upgrades

 We are proud of the excellent academic performance in our neighborhood schools, but the quality and condition of the school facilities have not kept pace.
-EUSD will be celebrating its 100th birthday next fall, and while not all of our school buildings and facilities are 100 years old, all of our schools are over 25 years old and need repairs and upgrades to support student safety and quality student instruction.
+EUSD is celebrating its 100th birthday this fall, and while not all of our school buildings and facilities are 100 years old, all of our schools are over 25 years old and need repairs and upgrades to support student safety and quality student instruction.

 While school maintenance staff do their best to keep schools safe and clean, our schools were built to safety and educational standards from a different era.
 Basic repairs and upgrades are needed to keep EUSD schools safe and functioning for our students.